 - The HF unit performs a self-test: All user interface components light up. - The bars of the activation display light up, while the connector surrounds light up orange. - Full functionality of the loudspeaker is indicated by the start melody. - The individually configurable start screen appears if it has been set up. - 2.
-Check all controls and indicators for proper operation: - Touchscreen - Activation bar for monopolar and bipolar sockets
+Check all controls and indicators for proper operation: - Power switch - On/off switch - Touchscreen - Monopolar socket connectors - · Bipolar socket connectors - Activation bar for monopolar and bipolar sockets